 10. Establish regular check-ins

 With the lack of face-to-face interaction, you can help your employees overcome the feeling of isolation by regularly checking in with them.
 You can set weekly or biweekly virtual sessions to review their training progress personally or even discuss any insights or feedback they may have.
 It is also the perfect opportunity to address any knowledge and competency gaps within your team and align their future goals across the organization.
 If you’re jam-packed with meetings with little-to-no spare time for regular video chat or call, a quick check-in through Slack, Gmail, or even instant messaging will suffice.

-In this article, we’ve presented some of the best remote training ideas and practices that you and your team can adopt to boost the success and engagement of your training initiatives, such as incorporating microlearning courses, videos, and gamification elements, translating course content, adhering to a consistent schedule, and more.
-We’ve also included some tools that you can use to build courses, set up tests and quizzes, and organize your training schedule, like EdApp.
-This platform currently ranks as one of the best remote training tools in the market due to its advanced tools and features, especially its intuitive authoring tool, Rapid Refresh, and discussion and assignment features.
+In this article, we’ve presented some of the best remote training ideas and practices that you and your team can adopt to boost the success and engagement of your training initiatives, such as incorporating microlearning courses, videos, webinars, and gamification elements, translating course content, adhering to a consistent schedule, and more.
+We’ve also included some tools that you can use to build courses for employee training, set up tests and quizzes, and organize your training schedule, like EdApp.
+This learning and development platform currently ranks as one of the best remote training tools in the market due to its advanced tools and features, especially its intuitive authoring tool, Rapid Refresh, and discussion and assignment features.
 To know more about their features, you may book a demo with their team, or visit them at www..edapp.com.